EkaterinaBolotskaya/EQcycle_polylinear/README.md

 # EQcycle_polylinear
-Scripts used for solving the equations and producing the figures in Bolotskaya and Hager 2022 (accepted for publication in BSSA)
+Scripts used for solving the equations and producing the figures in:
+E. Bolotskaya and B.H.
+Hager; A 1D Spring‐Slider Model with a Simple Poly‐Linear Failure Law Produces Rich Variations in Slip Behavior.
+Bull.
+Seismol.
+Soc.
+Am.
+2022; doi: https://doi.org/10.1785/0120220052

 ## Background
 1D spring-slider model is often used to simulate earthquake cycles.
 Failure law prescribed between the block and the rough surface plays an important role in the system behavior.
 This repository contains MATLAB scripts that solve the equation of motion for 1D spring-slider system: